FRITZ!Box 5490 Service - Knowledge Base

 Note:The configuration procedure and notes on functions given in this guide refer to the latest FRITZ!OS for the FRITZ!Box.

 Simply proceed as described below.
 After each measure, check whether the problem persists.

 1 Assigning devices to the access profile "Unrestricted"

-Due to an error in FRITZ!OS 6.8x, if you did not limit the amount of time that devices assigned to the "Standard" access profile are allowed to access the Internet, occasionally Internet access is blocked for one of these devices.
+Due to an error in FRITZ!OS, if you did not limit the amount of time that devices assigned to the "Standard" access profile are allowed to access the internet, occasionally internet access is blocked for one of these devices.

-You can solve this problem if you assign the device in question to the "Unrestricted" access profile:
+You can resolve this problem if you assign the device in question to the "Unrestricted" access profile: